thiagofcm/Personal_Assistant_Robot_TCC/README.md

 02/09/23: Basic Hardware and Software Tests Stage - Temporary PCB added to the circuit.

 01/10/23: Basic Hardware and Software Tests Stage - The robot is now capable of moving through the environment and avoiding obstacles using the ultrasonic sensor.
-I'm currently focused on ensuring communication between the ST Microcontroller and the Raspberry Pi."

-# (NOW) 30/12/23: Writing and formalization of the preliminary project to be submitted to the evaluation committee of the Electrical and Computer Engineering Department.
+20/12/23: Writing and formalization of the preliminary project to be submitted to the evaluation committee of the Electrical and Computer Engineering Department.

+07/01/24: Finish of the preliminary project (Documents/Projeto__TCC__Thiago_Cuevas.pdf).

+12/01/24: Development of the speech recognition and voice assistant firmware on Rasbperry Pi 3 (Rasp/scr). *Hot word still needs improvements

+(NOW)16/01/24: Development of a UART communication firmware test between Rasp and Maixduino.

+(NOW)15/01/24: Development of the tracking objects firmware on Maixduino.
+A servo motor is already capable of follow the movement of an object. *still needs improvements

 # 5. Current Robot Images:
 ![Personal_Assistant_Robot1](https://github.com/thiagofcm/Personal_Assistant_Robot_TCC/assets/22446244/e5b46cf7-b34e-46e4-ad61-13eb81d811cc)